 Let’s call it “click bombing” when a user clicks on AdSense ads on your site to get your account suspended and you in trouble.

 You can easily comply with the AdSense rules by not clicking on AdSense ads on your site.
 You don’t need to be obsessive about telling all your friends and family not to click either.
 I can say from my own experience that most people who wanted to help me with those clicks have told me at some point.
 Then I had a chance to thank and ask them only to click when the ad was appealing.

 None of my friends made a lot of clicks, so I was never afraid that they endangered my business.

 With people who use click bombing to harm you intentionally, you can, of course, not reason like that.

-Since you are not the only publisher who feels powerless about click fraud, many businesses and solutions evolved over the last years.
+Since you are not the only publisher who feels powerless about click fraud, many businesses and solutions have evolved over the last few years.

 Let’s put the emotional fact aside and look at what these products could really do for you.

 All the solutions I tested prevent click fraud and click bombing by merely hiding the ad.
 You can’t click on something you don’t see.
 They often allow a user to click once on the same ad and only then hide it.